jnalon/fast-fourier-transform/README.md

 ### Semi-functional Languages

-I'm calling *semi-functional* those languages that, although they follow the imperative paradigm, have constructs that allow the programmer to think not in a sequence of commands, but in the relations between values.
-They still have the same characteristics of the languages above, but have some constructs that allow you to think in terms of functions instead of procedures:
+I'm calling *semi-functional* those languages that, although they follow the imperative paradigm, have constructs that allow the programmer to think not in a sequence of commands, but in the relations between values -- more like *what* the program should do than *how* the program does it.
+This is not *exactly* this with these languages, but the code is very expressive and *looks* like function definitions.
+They still have the same characteristics of the languages of the previous class, but have some constructs that allow you to think in terms of functions instead of procedures.

+I would like to be more specific on that.
+Functional languages treats every piece of data as a mathematical object on which *functions* operate.
+This enables you to see the *relations* between variables.
+The constructs in these languages include *vectorization* (which allows you to see operations being done on lists or arrays as one thing, as multidimensional functions, if you will) and *list comprehensions* (which allows you to see operations done on members of a set).
+Interestingly enough, this can be *more expressive* than functions in actuall functional languages.
+That is why there is a separate category for them:

 * Julia
 * MATLAB/Octave